neppoliyant/lambda/README.md

     - Github webhook

 ## Half-baked ideas
+- configuration for function and how/where it's hosted
+- Reference code in github.com for a lambda
 - Use lambdas to generate other lambdas
 - chaining and/or side car lambdas
 - marketplace